Tel: 020 8240 4000 (2385)

 - PG Cert Youth & Community Work, Brunel University, London, UK (2001)

+Fin Cullen is the joint Programme Director for the BA Education Studies and the MA Education, Culture & Society.
 Fin Cullen is a qualified Youth and Community worker and worked for over a decade across the UK in a variety of contexts including youth homeless provision, residential settings, day centres, school-based youth services, centre-based, outreach, detached and mobile provision and sexual health and drugs education services.
+She has written widely on issues relating to youth and community work, youth policy and professional identities and in 2018 co-edited – The SAGE Handbook of Youth Work Practice (with Pam Alldred, Kathy Edwards & Dana Fusco).
+This was the first international collection critically mapping the range of youth work practice across the globe.

 Fin Cullen is a sociologist and her research interests encompass gender, education and youth studies.